We're gonna rock ya 'til your Metal hunger's fed...

 And I Must Scream: "Brain Dead" is sung from the perspective of a man suffering from locked-in syndrome who wants badly to be taken off life support.

-Audience Participation Song: "Breaking the Law" and "You Got Another Thing Coming" are both songs in which Halford has the audience sing the chorus for him.
+Audience Participation Song: "Breaking the Law" and "You've Got Another Thing Comin'" are both songs in which Halford has the audience sing the chorus for him.
 Often, "Breaking the Law" is sung ENTIRELY by the public.
 Case in point, this video.

 Several tracks, including "Take On The World", "United" and "Red White And Blue" were written with this purpose in mind.
 In the case of "Take On The World", the chorus even has overdubbed backing vocals to create the illusion that a crowd is singing along to it.